logicahealth/eHMP/rdk/product/production/rdk/src/resources/cds-metrics/metrics-resource.md

 + Parameters

-    + userIdParam (string, required) - userIdParam for whom we are showing dashboards.
+    + userIdParam (string, required) - user id for whom we are showing dashboards.

 + Response 200 (application/json)